Main reasons why students chose to take part.

-Half of the students in our sample used some type of organisation and planning aids before learning about the Grid and the other half did not have a system for keeping productive.
+Half of the students in our sample used some type of organisation and planning aids to help them succeed in their PhD studies before learning about the Grid.
+The other half did not have a system for keeping productive and managing their time.

 What students really want is to achieve results without stress and unnecessary trade-offs.

 What gets in the way of PhD success?

 - Waning motivation, self-doubt, feeling lost.

 - Lack of clarity and/or clear purpose.

 - Life responsibilities such as having a family, kids, partner.

 - Not making the necessary progress and/or finding the PhD journey very challenging.

 - Withdraw from other activities they also enjoyed which drives greater imbalance.

 - Feel tired and not wanting to engage with others.